A Human Work: Cultural references and themes

-In the course of the episode, Misato and Ritsuko find themselves at a table alone surrounded by a mostly male crowd; Tokita criticises Nerv by comparing Eva-01 to a "hysterical woman".
+In the course of the episode, Misato and Ritsuko find themselves at a table alone surrounded by a mostly male crowd; Tokita ridicules Nerv by comparing Eva-01 to a "hysterical woman".
 Ritsuko does not flinch and asks Tokita pertinent and direct questions.
+Male attendants ignore her presumed prestige and competency, publicly mocking and ridiculing her.
 According to Nebbia, this is indicative of how the series portrays women as active and criticises machismo.
 Nebbia also compared Misato's attempt to stop the Jet Alone with David Bowman from 2001: A Space Odyssey, who tries to manually stop the artificial intelligence HAL 9000 in the film.
-Comic Book Resources's Matthee England described the Jet Alone affair as one of the more concentrated examples of Evangelions deconstruction of the mecha genre.
+Comic Book Resources' Matthee England described the Jet Alone affair as one of the more concentrated examples of Evangelions deconstruction of the mecha genre.
 An official encyclopedia about the series also noted how the Jet Alone is the only actual robot in the whole Evangelion series.
-According to Anime Feminist website writer Jeremy Tauber, the conversation between Gendo and a United Nation representative on the SSTO references the declining Japanese economy, its military expenditures, and its budgeting, reading "something that was on the mind of Japanese economists who witnessed the nation's unemployment rate rise while America was enjoying a gradual fall in theirs".
-For Tauber, the fact that the Japanese Heavy Chemicals Industry lose control over Jet Alone "not only highlights the destructive consequences of capitalist competition, but also the electronics industry's failure to provide anything useful to the Japanese citizenry".
-For Evangelion Chronicle, with the Jet Alone sabotage affair Nerv is portrayed as a mysterious organization that is difficult to trust, following and amplifying the trend inaugurated by Mobile Suit Gundam anime series, which in 1979 proposed a scenario questioning the classic model of good and righteous guys versus bad guys.
-Critic Dennis Redmond also described it a satire of "the arrogance of Japan's nuclear power lobby" and keiretsu business elite.
+According to Álvaro Arbonés, everything in the last part of the episodes looks like a classic mecha story, but it's actually a parody.
+For Evangelion Chronicle, with the Jet Alone sabotage affair Nerv is portrayed as a mysterious organization that is difficult to trust, following and amplifying the trend inaugurated by the Mobile Suit Gundam anime series, which in 1979 proposed a scenario questioning the classic model of good and righteous guys versus bad guys.
+Critic Dennis Redmond also described it as a satire of "the arrogance of Japan's nuclear power lobby" and keiretsu business elite.
+Discussing Jet Alone with Shiro Tokita, Ritsuko also says that human pilots are necessary.
+According to scholar Gabriel F. Y. Tsang, Neon Genesis Evangelion wants to deliver an idea that "the collaboration between sincere understanding about technology and personal insistence on one's own stance can save disadvantaged Japan".
+For Álvaro Arbonés, the dialogue suggests the idea that "what can bend the will of the gods and do the impossible is the human heart".